nitinranganath/geofencePOC/README.md

 ## Permissions
 Access Location Permission will be asked on opening the app, which "Allow all the Time" to be selected to make the app run in background as well.

-Some devices doing battery optimisations by default and need to select Don't optimise in the Settings -> Apps & Notifications -> App info -> Bettery optimisation
+Some devices doing battery optimisations by default and need to select Don't optimise in the Settings -> Apps & Notifications -> App info -> Battery optimisation

 Location should be enabled to work with GeoFence.